MDARMAN203/e-commerce-data-analysis/README.md

 ---

 ## 🧹 Data Cleaning & Preparation Process
-The raw dataset (`Data & Resources/ECOMM DATA.xlsx`) has 4 related tables: Orders, Returns, People, and a location-mapping sheet.
+The raw dataset (`data/ECOMM DATA.xlsx`) has 4 related tables: Orders, Returns, People, and a location-mapping sheet.
 1. **Missing values:** Only `Postal Code` had nulls (41,296 of 51,290 rows) — not used in any analysis, so left as-is rather than dropping otherwise-valid rows.
 2. **Duplicates:** Checked the Orders table — 0 duplicate rows found.
 3. **Relational join:** `Returns` only flags returns at the Order ID level (no category field), so category-level return rate was calculated by joining `Orders` to `Returns` on `Order ID`, then aggregating by `Category`.